 Note: Disallowing payloads does not prevent organization members from creating and editing existing resources, nor does it cause any loss of data or removal of application configuration.
 Organization members may also still access any data that has been recorded prior to payloads being disabled using the Losant API, dashboards, data exports, or application archiving.

 Optionally, you may provide one or more domains that email addresses for new user invitations must be associated with.
 This limitation usually comes at the request of the organization itself.
 By default, invitations may be sent to email addresses associated with any domain.
+The limitation does not apply to users added to the organization through the Instance Manager.

 To add a member, click the “Add” button atop the list of organization members.
 This will display a modal where you may enter the email address and role for the new member.